Candela C-8 electric speedboat taking off with over 100 orders

 Mahlbeg says the company’s data shows “the C-8 is the second or third fastest-selling powerboat in the 28-foot category in Scandinavia.
 Not just electric boats, but any type of power source.
 By year’s end, we expect to have a real impact on combustion engine boat sales in this size category.”

 With all of its technology, wings, carbon fibre hull, C-Pod motor and lithium ion battery pack, the Candela C-8 starts at €290,000 / 318,000 USD and achieves the company’s goal of being priced in line with premium fossil-fuel boats.

 There are lots of reasons boat purchasers would want to opt for the Candela.
 Fuel, for one.
 The battery pack on an electric boat means that the owner is in effect purchasing the vast majority of fuel upfront instead of at a marina on a continuing basis.
 While it is true that fossil fuel prices are particularly volatile right now because of the Ukraine situation, no one is expecting the price of gasoline/petrol to go down in the next few years.

 Then there is the efficiency – immediate and long term – of the C-Pod motor.
 An electric motor has less than 1/10 the moving parts of an ICE unit to begin with, and the direct-drive design of the Candela eliminates gearing and further reduces that number.
-There is very little regular maintenance, and the company estimates 3,000 hours between overhauls – more than a human lifetime.
-Try that with a gas burner.
+There is very little regular maintenance, and the company estimates “3,000 hours of service-free use – which is the equivalent to 50-100 years of recreational boating” Try that with a gas burner.